 With machines ranging from 30W to 400W, GMN employs low-powered fiber lasers for etching and engraving.
 High-powered CO2 and nitrogen lasers are typically reserved for cutting thicker materials and metals.
 The wide array of laser machines allows GMN to cut numerous substrates including 3000 and 5000 series aluminum, magnetic (430) and non-magnetic (304 stainless steel) alloys, Lexan, acrylic, foam, polyester, polycarbonate, and vinyl.
 During laser cutting, calibrating the focus point of the laser beam is extremely crucial to achieve the utmost precision.
 Most machines at GMN are equipped with a computerized calibration system, where a focal arm travels closer to the material, gauges its thickness, and automatically adjusts the focal length of the laser.

 Versatile and easy to use, laser technology is extensively utilized at GMN for fabricating materials with extreme accuracy.
 When compared to other die-cutting techniques, the lead time for laser cutting is extremely short and last-minute changes to artwork can be quickly accomplished.
-Ideal for rapid prototyping and low-volume programs, laser technology is well suited for cutting complex shapes, creating registration holes, engraving intricate patterns, etching serial numbers, and more.
+Ideal for rapid prototyping and low-volume programs, laser technology is well suited for cutting complex shapes, creating registration holes, engraving intricate patterns, and etching serial numbers.

 To see some of the laser cutters at GMN in action, watch our video below.